ElitsaKarapchanska/Dominos.bg/README.md

 # Dominos.bg

-A working recreation of the dominos.bg website.
-Our midterm project for IT Talents.
+Midterm project for IT Talents Season 12 - a working recreation of the dominos.bg website as a single page application.

+You can see it in action [here](https://elitsakarapchanska.github.io/Dominos.bg/)

 Contributors: [Nurai](https://github.com/NuraiG) and [Elitsa](https://github.com/ElitsaKarapchanska)